VHDL project template for open-source projects

 It depends on GHDL and GTKWave (installation instructions for Linux and macOS are provided in the repo's README).
 GTKWave actually isn't strictly required, as all building/testing can be achieved with GHDL alone, but it's fun to have and it sometimes helps to visually debug an IP using a digital timing diagram.

-Anyway, let's say we want to build a simple 3-input AND gate IP.
-We first have to clone the template repo:
+Anyway, let's say we want to build a simple 3-input AND

 $ git clone https://github.com/kokkonisd/vhdl-template/

-We can then rename the folder to reflect our actual project name, and get rid of all the git-related stuff we don't need:
+We can then rename the folder to reflect our actual project name, and get rid of all the Git-related stuff we don't need:

 $ mv vhdl-template/ my-awesome-ip/